Cultural Affairs Office

 The project is an initiative of the City of Houston Poet Laureate Program and is made possible with the support of University of Houston-Downtown, Calypso Editions, Houston Public Library and Inprint.

-"City of Houston Poet Laureate Dr. Robin Davidson has been sharing her poems with Houston, now she wants to know what poems Houstonians love the most," said Mayor Turner.
+"City of Houston Poet Laureate Dr. Robin Davidson has been sharing her poems with Houston, now she wants to know what poems Houstonians love the most," said The Mayor.
 "I understand the important role the arts and humanities play in people’s lives, and I can think of no better way to celebrate that than by creating this collection of favorite poems together with the very people we serve."

 “I am undertaking the Favorite Poem Project Anthology for our city to give Houstonians a chance to share their best-loved poems for a book in print,” said City of Houston Poet Laureate Dr. Robin Davidson.
 “I’m working with a superb team of local poets to collect the poems for the Houston anthology which will be published in spring 2017.
 If you’d like to be part of this city project, please consider submitting one of your own favorite poems—and be sure to tell us why this particular poem has been especially important to you! “